Albert Boscov

 Albert Boscov (September 22, 1929 – February 10, 2017) was an American businessman and philanthropist.
 He was the long-time head of Boscov's Department Stores and served as the company's chairman and CEO until retiring in 2015.
-In 2009, Boscov led a buyout of his eponymous company in an effort to rescue it from bankruptcy.
+In 2009, Boscov led a buyout of the chain in order to rescue it from bankruptcy.

 Boscov died on February 10, 2017, from pancreatic cancer.

 Early life and education

 Boscov was born in Reading, Pennsylvania, in 1929, the son of immigrants Solomon and Ethel Boscov.
-His father had arrived in Reading in 1911 where he founded a dry goods store in a row house in 1918.
+His father had arrived in Reading from Russia, in 1911 where he founded a dry goods store in a row house in 1918.

 Boscov graduated from Reading Senior High School in Reading and Drexel University in Philadelphia.
 At Drexel, Boscov started his first business, a sandwich delivery service called U-Eat-Em.
 Boscov was a member of the Sigma Alpha Mu fraternity at Drexel.
 He served in the Navy during the Korean War.
 After military service, he returned to Reading and joined his father's business.

 Career

 After taking over the family business, Boscov expanded the original store at Ninth and Pike Streets in Reading.
 In 1962, he opened Boscov's West in Sinking Spring, Pennsylvania, the company's first full-line store.
-Boscov's North opened in Muhlenberg Township, Pennsylvania, in 1965 and Boscov's East opened in Exeter Township, Pennsylvania, in 1967.
-During the 1970s and 1980s, Boscov and his brother-in-law, Edwin Lakin, expanded the chain to Pennsylvania, Maryland, Delaware, New York, and New Jersey.
+Boscov's North opened in Muhlenberg Township, Pennsylvania, in 1965, and Boscov's East opened in Exeter Township, Pennsylvania, in 1967.

+During the 1970s and 1980s, Boscov and his brother-in-law, Edwin Lakin, expanded the chain to Maryland, Delaware, New York, and New Jersey.
 By 2005, Boscov's had 39 stores with $1 billion in sales.

 In early 2006, Boscov retired as chairman, transferring control to his nephew, Ken Lakin, who soon after purchased ten department store locations from Federated Department Stores by borrowing heavily.